Things You Thought You Knew – Quantum Cat

 So I'm taking it that the building of the elements doesn't work by getting a billion degrees.

-He says, I don't know where, but if it's going to happen anywhere, it's going to be in the center of stars.
+He said, I don't know where, but if it's going to happen anywhere, it's going to be in the center of stars.
+Okay.

-Okay, so even though we couldn't give him a billion degrees, he still said, I don't see any place else in the universe that will satisfy the needs of this requirement, except the centers of stars.
+So even though we couldn't give him a billion degrees, he still said, I don't see any place else in the universe that will satisfy the needs of this requirement, except the centers of stars.
+Okay.

-Okay, so there it just sat for decades.
+So there it just sat for decades.
+Okay.

 And so there's a probability that some of these particles will merge and make helium.